 For more on neck strengthening advice from MomsTEAM's expert physical therapist, Keith Cronin, DPT, click here .

-Editor's Note: Both Doctors Meehan and Cronin will be featured in MomsTEAM's soon-to-be-released football concussion documentary,"The Smartest Team ", discussing neck strengthening as a way to reduce the risk of concussion
+Editor's Note: Doctors Meehan and Cronin are featured in MomsTEAM's PBS documentary,"The Smartest Team: Making High School Football Safer " discussing neck strengthening as a way to reduce the risk of concussion.

 Broshek, D. K., Kaushik, T., Freeman, J. R., Erlanger, D.,Webbe, F., & Barth, J. T. Sex differences in outcome following sports-related concussion.
 Journal of Neurosurgery.
 2005;102(5), 856–863.